melihcanclk/Learning-Repo/README.md

-# Patika-Repo
+# Learning-Repo
-My Patika Steps and the improvements have been done over academy.patika.dev
+My Learning Steps and the improvements have been done.